Nishant-Jha32/Punjab-University-Management-System/README.md

 ### Logic Highlights:
-* **Normalization:** Split large tables into smaller, logical units (e.g., separating Addresses from User profiles).
+* **Normalization:**To eliminate data redundancy, large datasets were decomposed into smaller, logical units.
+For example, Address and Contact Details were separated from the Student and Faculty profiles.
+This ensures that a change in a city's postal code or a hostel's address only needs to be updated in one central location.
-* **Integrity:** Cascading deletes are implemented on [Table Name] to maintain referential integrity.
+* **Integrity:** We implemented strict Foreign Key constraints to maintain data accuracy.
+For instance, Cascading Deletes are applied to the Enrollment table; if a Course is removed from the curriculum, all associated student enrollments for that specific course are automatically cleaned up to prevent orphaned records.
-* **Indexing:** B-Tree indexes are applied to `Primary Keys` and frequently searched columns like `Created_At`.
+* **Indexing:** To ensure fast retrieval of academic records across thousands of students, B-Tree Indexes are applied to all Primary Keys (like Roll_No) and frequently searched columns such as Course_Code and Exam_Date.
 ---

 ## Conclusion
-This database provides a scalable foundation for **[Project Name]**.
+This database provides a scalable foundation for **PU-DBMS: Punjab University Management System**.
 By adhering to relational best practices, the system is prepared to handle growing data volumes while maintaining high performance and ease of maintenance for future developers.